null

 What do brands need to do?

-Go through the proper steps to get a compliance or exemption certificate if the packaging you use is likely to use polyvinylidene chloride (PVDC) or contain plasticizers.
+Go through the proper steps to get a compliance or exemption certificate if your packaging is likely to use polyvinylidene chloride (PVDC) or contain plasticizers.

 Learn more

 California Proposition 65 rarely, if ever, applies to packaging.
-However, enough people asked us about this law that we wanted to address it here.
+However, enough people have asked us about this law, and we want to address it here.

 California Proposition 65, also known as the Safe Drinking Water and Toxic Enfothey 1986, requires the state to publish a list of chemicals known to cause cancer, congenital disabilities, or other reproductive harm.